OUR PEOPLE

 Overview

-Dr. Shapiro’s research interests span multiple disciplines with projects rooted in providing high-quality and patient-centered care.
-She conducts research on patient preferences, shared-decision making, and empowering patients to understand their treatment options.
-She is a member of the Hand Surgery Quality Consortium, a consortium of hand surgery experts studying quality in hand surgery; and she chairs the Global Quality in Upper Extremity Surgery and Training consortium, a consortium of global health and hand surgery experts interested in promoting the delivery of safe and high-quality care in low- and middle- income countries.
-She has presented her research nationally and internationally and has published more than 65 peer-reviewed manuscripts and seven book chapters.
-Dr. Shapiro is active in professional societies, and she serves on committees within the American Academy of Orthopaedic Surgeons and the American Society for Surgery of the Hand; she also reviews manuscripts for the Journal of Hand Surgery.
+Dr. Shapiro’s research program, which is funded by the National Institutes of Health, the Orthopaedic Research and Education Foundation, and the National Institute of Medicine spans multiple disciplines with projects rooted in providing high-quality and patient-centered care.
+Dr. Shapiro founded and directs sALLud (https://orthosurgery.ucsf.edu/research/clinical-research/sallud-lab).
+She conducts research on high-value care, patient preferences, shared-decision making, and health disparities, empowering patients to understand their treatment options.
+She has presented her research nationally and internationally and has published more than 150 peer-reviewed manuscripts and seven book chapters.
+She was named as a 2025-2026 National Academy of Medicine Scholar in Diagnostic Excellence and as the 2023 Richard H. Gelberman Scholar.
+Dr. Shapiro is active in professional societies, and she chairs and serves on committees within the American Academy of Orthopaedic Surgeons and the American Society for Surgery of the Hand.
 She is equally as active in her local and global communities.
 She has conducted outreach programs to improve surgery, education, and research in developing countries across the globe.
-She has received awards, including the AFSH-HVO Traveling Fellowship.